 - Empowering local women and girls through their Rights to Reproductive Health programme, that integrates a network of health clinics focus on girls and women

-- Running education projects with a focus on inner city areas, where they have a park to show the importance of conservation
+- Running education projects with a focus on inner city areas, where they create and manage urban parks as green public spaces

 Awards and Achievements

-2007: They obtained the Fundacion BBVA prize for Excellence in the execution of Conservation activities for Latin American biodiversity for their “Sustainable conservation and management of the Caribbean Tropical forests of Guatemala Biological Corridor”
+- 2007: We obtained the BBVA prize for Excellence in the execution of Conservation activities for Latin American biodiversity for their “Sustainable conservation and management of the Caribbean Tropical forests of Guatemala Biological Corridor”